Business Setup

 • Eliminate the need for a host-province address for service

 Total cost of operating federally in two provinces.
-Federal incorporation fee ($200) plus extra-provincial registration in each province where you operate (Ontario $330, BC $350, Alberta similar).
-For a federally incorporated company genuinely operating in both Ontario and BC, the registration fees alone come to around $880 in year one — before any address, attorney for service, or annual filing costs.
+Federal incorporation fee ($200) plus extra-provincial registration in each province where you operate (BC $350; the Ontario and Alberta fees are set by their own registries — confirm the current amounts).
+For a federally incorporated company genuinely operating in both Ontario and BC, the registration fees stack across the federal filing and each province — confirm the current per-province amounts — before any address, attorney for service, or annual filing costs.

 For founders weighing this against provincial-only incorporation, our federal vs Ontario vs BC incorporation guide walks through the full trade-off.